boxyoman/haskell-realworld-example/README.md

 ## Making changes

-Make you change and get into a Nix Shell to compile
+Make your change and get into a Nix Shell to compile

     nix-shell shell.nix